Risk considerations for third-party relationships

 This article was originally published in Practical Law The Journal.
 The printed bi-monthly publication of The Journal is included with Practical Law subscriptions.

-In-house counsel often need to gather information internally for a preliminary risk assessment of the bribery and corruption risk associated with third parties that employees seek to engage on behalf of the company.
+In-house counsel often need to gather information internally for a preliminary risk assessment of the bribery and corruption risk associated with third parties that the company seeks to engage.
 A company that enters into cross-border transactions often contracts with third parties (such as accountants, advisors, agents, attorneys, brokers, consultants, contractors, distributors, freight forwarders, sales representatives, suppliers, vendors, and other intermediaries and goods and services providers) to help advance its interests and perform key business activities.

 For example, these third parties can assist the company in: